benrkia/30DaysOfReact/log.md

 \
 Today our focus is on state management and making the application works.
 So an important thing to know is how the `interaction between components` is done inside react and of course the `life cycle hooks`.
 \
-The application of today includes all what we've seen from the beginning of this challenge.
+The application of today includes all that we've seen from the beginning of this challenge.

 **Thoughts :** The interaction between react components in a real example, and what are the struggles with this approach.
 \